csiro-data-school/git-intro-23/_episodes/07-collaborating.md

 > ## Discussion
 >
-> What do you think will happen if two collaborators make their own sequence of commits on `master` and try to push them to the same remote?
+> What do you think will happen if two collaborators make their own sequence of commits on `main` and try to push them to the same remote?
 {: .discussion}

 To make sure that you don't end up with a mess of conflicting commits, it's essential to have an agreed strategy for how to manage your contributions.